ray-project/ray/doc/source/cluster/kubernetes/user-guides/tpu.rst

 This document provides tips on TPU usage with KubeRay.

 TPUs are available on Google Kubernetes Engine (GKE).
-To use TPUs with Kubernetes, configure both your Kubernetes setup and add additional values to your Ray cluster configuration.
+To use TPUs with Kubernetes, configure both your Kubernetes setup and add additional values to your RayCluster configuration.
 Instructions for configuring a RayCluster with TPUs on GKE can be found here:

 * `kuberay-gke-tpu-cluster-setup`